 - Changing of piping material, thus altering the wave speed

 - Increase the pipe diameter, thereby reducing the velocity

 - Increase pump inertia by incorporating a flywheel

 - Providing Additional Pipe supports: By adding more supports in the piping system, the natural frequency of the system is increased.
 So, vibration tendency will reduce.
 Also, providing support near concentrated mass will reduce high local stresses.

 2.0 Active Protection:

 Piping/Pipeline systems can be protected against Surge impact by using devices during pipeline normal operation like:

 There are several passive protection equipments available in the market that operates without the need for additional power.
-Few examples of these are:
+A few examples of these are: